weifund/weifund/README.md

 - ethereum.js
 - bootstrap-datepicker.js

+Requirements
+cpp-ethereum node by Gavin Wood or go-ethereum browser by Jeffrey Wilcke

 # Installing
 - The version shown on http://crowdfundrr.github.io is for display only (even though all JS works when it's deployed).
 - Crowdfundrr is presently undeployed on POC 8 Testnet